Hackndo/en.hackndo.github.io/_posts/2019-11-29-remote-lass-dump-passwords.md

 Because of this, I used to do this manually with the tool called [Procdump](https://docs.microsoft.com/en-us/sysinternals/downloads/procdump).

 Procdump is a tool from the [Sysinternals suite](https://docs.microsoft.com/en-us/sysinternals/) which was written by [Marc Russinovich](https://blogs.technet.microsoft.com/markrussinovich/) to helps sysadmins.
-This toolset has been adopted by a large number of administrators and developpers, so Microsoft decided to buy it in 2006, and the executables are now signed by Microsoft, therefore considered legitimate by Windows.
+This toolset has been adopted by a large number of administrators and developers, so Microsoft decided to buy it in 2006, and the executables are now signed by Microsoft, therefore considered legitimate by Windows.

 The procdump tool is one of these tools, and its job is to dump a running process memory.
 It attaches to the process, reads its memory and write it into a file.